fflowio/mobile_game/README_HELP.md

 Here is more information about things you can help with.

+Also, for design help, you don't need to run the workshop - unless you want to.

+Here's a [YouTube video](https://www.youtube.com/shorts/DWAhWEiNqZk) showing what you would build.

 ## Designs

 The design work so far has been basic, and mostly done by a developer.
 Please suggest improvements